This repost from Oct. 2 is the ninth in a daily countdown of 10 articles from this year. Links to earlier ones are at the end.

-Three weeks later, Starkman takes a victory lap in his report on Friday's news.
+Three weeks later, Starkman takes a victory lap in his report on the Oct.
+2 news.
 "The termination raises questions about the future of Fox and his senior management," writes Starkman, who has advocated relentlessly for the CEO's firing.
 "With two failed announced merger talks, it likely will become increasingly difficult for Fox to cut another deal."

 10. Eminem-obsessed restaurateur gives Myanmar tourists a taste of Detroit

 9. Hakim Littleton was killed for shooting at police.
 Detroit was his undoing

 8. Who is Tay Crispyy?
 ‘Mr. Reporting Live’ claims a place in Detroit media landscape